-The good ole J-37 key served with the U.S. military during WWII, the Korean War, and through-out the Vietnam era.
+The good ole J-37(Signal Corps. stock number 3Z3437) key served with the U.S. military during WWII, the Korean War, and through-out the Vietnam era.
 The J-37 key was the real workhorse during those years and carried the bulk of the action.
 The J-37 key has been built into many numerous and different configurations with the addition of different bases.

 According toThe Vail Correspondent #5 January 1993: The J-37 seen here is attached to its own unmarked base(Signal Corps. stock number 3Z3437-1).
 This base is cut away on the sides and shaped like the letter "I".
 It originally came with the AN/GSC-TI portable code training set which had 10 keys each in their own slot.
 Each key came with a 10 foot cord which was wrapped around the base(the reason for the cut away sides on the base) for storage.
 These keys were made by McElroy.

 To view a J-37 key configured as a J-45(leg band assembly) please visit HERE .

 To view a J-37 key configured as a J-47 please visit HERE .